Proven-Paradox/shaper-system/Deprecated.md

 #### Serene Health
 Your heart powers your body more than your muscles.
 You may use Heart in place of Strength when determining your HP.

+#### The Regen/Degen Track
+Unlike the previous tracks described, the regen/degen track has no limit aside from what is mentioned in the Ability description.
+At [Round End](#round-end) you gain or lose HP equal to your value on the track, and then move one point closer to 0.
+Positive values can represent gradual magical healing, an injection of tissue repairing nanobots, or similar ways to heal over time.
+Negative values could represent venom, bleeding, being drained of energy, or similar sources of gradual damage.
+-> For example, if Roland is at 3 on the track, he regains 3 HP and his position then becomes 2.
+Unless something further happens to change his position, the next Round he would recover 2 HP and move to 1 on the track.

+#### Draining Strike
+Attack
+Action: Major
+Prerequisites: None
+Range: Short
+Targets: 1 enemy
+Cost: 3 MP
+Damage: x1 (Physical)
+Effect: If you successfully hit your target, they move -3 points on the Regen/Degen track, down to a minimum of -5.
+Description: An attack that deals lingering damage to the target.
+This can be a slice that causes bleeding, spitting acid, blows that cause internal bleeding, or similar attacks.

+#### Sustain
+Auxiliary [Augment]
+Action: Minor
+Prerequisites: None
+Range: Medium
+Targets: 1 ally
+Cost: 2 MP
+Effect: The target advances increases two levels on [the Regen/Degen Track](#the-regendegen-track), to a maximum of 5.
+You may only use this Ability once per Turn.
+Description: A sustained healing power.
+This could involve invoking a guardian spirit to heal your targets, infusing them with latent energy in the air, deploying a medical drone, and similar ways to get sustained healing.